Coalfire-CF/terraform-azurerm-storage-account/README.md

 - Containers
 - Storage share
 - Lifecycle policy
-- CMK key and RBAC Role Assignment
+- CMK key and RBAC Role Assignment (CMK Key can either be inputted into module or created dynamically with the Storage Account)
 - Monitor diagnostic setting

 ## Usage